 This proposal is consistent with the intent and purpose of the zoning, as office, restaurant, retail store, and retail food store are permitted uses in the zone.
 Furthermore, the proposed redevelopment meets all of the zoning performances standards except those variances requested due to the pre-existing undersized lot.
-With respect to the variances for lot area, refuse collection area setback, and parking lot landscaping buffer, the redevelopment is compatible with the existing land use patterns.
-The Subject Property abuts lands with the same zoning where the refuse collection area setback is required on the interior side yard and, as non-residentially zoned lands, they are less sensitive; furthermore, there are residentially zoned lands to the rear of the Subject Property, but the redevelopment and refuse collection area will also have the required 2m high opaque fencing to surround it.
+With respect to the variances for lot area and parking lot landscaping buffer, the redevelopment is compatible with the existing land use patterns.
 Together, these variances will permit the redevelopment with business, shopping, and other commercial land uses per the purpose of the Zoning By-law.
 As such, the proposed variances facilitate a redevelopment that would conform to the general intent and purpose of the Zoning By-law.